siddharthkp/bundlesize/README.md

 }
 ```

 You can also keep the config in a separate file as well.
-Create a `bundlesize.config.json` in your project root in a `config` folder.
+Create a `bundlesize.config.json` in your project root OR in a `config` folder.

 ```json
 {